Group interviews are becoming more common, and preparation is the key to success.

-Tell us why you're the best fit for this job.
+Tell us why you're the best candidate for this job.
 (Implied here is “compared to the other candidates.”)

 When answering these or any other questions, always be respectful.
-Use positive language to differentiate yourself from other candidates or to compare their skills with yours.
+Use positive language to differentiate yourself from other candidates or to compare their skills and professional experience with yours.
 Remember that in group interviews, less is always more.
 Be clear and concise.

 A little extra thought and preparation can really show off your skills and get you successfully through a group interview — even if you weren't expecting it.

 Not sure if you're ready for a group interview?
 Our TopInterview coaches can help you prepare.